groundlight/python-sdk/docs/docs/installation/libraries-numpy-pil.md

 ## Numpy

 The Groundlight SDK can accept images as `numpy` arrays.
-They should be in the standard HWN format in RGB color order.
+They should be in the standard HWN format in BGR color order, matching OpenCV standards.
 Pixel values should be from 0-255 (not 0.0-1.0 as floats).
 SO `uint8` data type is preferable since it saves memory.

 Here's sample code to create an 800x600 random image in numpy: